Posted by bird | 02/05/2012

 The current menu labeling law has several stipulations.
 Evaluate the Plate keeps a close watch on section 4205.
-Any updates and new information can be found on our blog.
 You can learn more about the menu labeling laws by our in-depth Menu Labeling White Paper or get the short version below.

 Patient Protection and Affordable Care Act of 2010 Section 4205

 In March of 2010, the President signed the Patient Protection and Affordable Care Act of 2010.
 Section 4205 of this legislation requires and similar retail food establishments with 20 or more locations to list calorie content information for standard menu items on restaurant menus and menu boards, including drive-through menu boards.
 Restaurants are also required to have other nutrition information available – total calories, fat, saturated fat, cholesterol, sodium, total carbohydrates, sugars, fiber and total protein.
 In addition, restaurants must have calorie information on their menus along with a statement regarding calorie intake.